iuno-san/Base-Csharp-Code/README.md

 # Base C# Code Repository
 A collection of important and basic code snippets of the C# language, which have been collected and made available to help beginners and advanced programmers.
-This project aims to facilitate learning and recall the basic concepts of programming in the language and provide ready-made examples that can be used as templates.
+This project aims to facilitate learning and recall the basic concepts of programming in the language and provide ready-made examples that can be used as templates. all these codes were written by user iuno-san

 # 🔥 List of all codes

 1. [Calculation of a Power](https://raw.githubusercontent.com/iuno-san/Base-Csharp-Code/main/CrucialC%23Code/Calculation%20of%20a%20Power.png)